Cocker Westie (Cocker Spaniel & Westie Mix) Info, Pics, Traits, Facts

 Cocker Westie Puppies

-Purebred Cocker Spaniel puppies have grown in popularity.
-Their popularity combined with their parent breeds usually results in a high price for these mixed dogs.
-Although Cocker Westies are not purebred dogs, they’re considered a designer dog breed.
+Purebred Cocker Spaniel puppies have grown in popularity, which usually results in a high price for Cocker Westie pups.
+Although Cocker Westies are not purebred dogs, they’re considered a designer breed.

 When you bring a Cocker Westie home, be ready to have a loyal dog by your side.
-They’re very agile and energetic so they will need regular walks and mental stimulation to avoid boredom.
+They’re very agile and energetic and need regular walks and mental stimulation to avoid boredom.

 3 Little-Known Facts About the Cocker Westie

-Cocker Westies always have double coats, coming from two purebred dogs that also have double coats.
-This means that they’ll have moderate coat maintenance, including daily brushing and monthly bathing to prevent matting.
+Cocker Westies always have double coats since they’re bred from two purebred dogs with double coats.
+They’ll require moderate coat maintenance, including daily brushing and monthly bathing, to prevent matting.

 Cockier Westies have tons of energy, especially as puppies.
-These aren’t your average lapdogs and need plenty of exercise, so they’re great for active owners that enjoy spending time outdoors.
+They aren’t your average lapdogs and need plenty of exercise, so they’re great for active owners who enjoy spending time outdoors.

 Cocker Westies are rarely multi-generational since they’re still relatively new to the designer dog breed market.
-Because of this, they’re usually first-generation hybrids coming from purebred parents.
+They’re usually first-generation hybrids coming from purebred parents.

 Temperament & Intelligence of the Cocker West Highland Terrier Mix 🧠

-Since Cocker Westies are hybrid dogs, there’s no way to know for sure what kind of temperament and intelligence your puppy may have.
-There are many factors that can influence a dog’s behavior, especially with mixed breed dogs.
-However, we can take a look at the temperaments and intelligence levels of Cocker Spaniels and West Highland White Terriers to get a better idea of what your Cocker Westie might be like.
+Since Cocker Westies are hybrid dogs, there’s no way to know what kind of temperament and intelligence your puppy may have.
+Several factors can influence a dog’s behavior, especially with mixed-breed dogs.
+However, we can look at the temperaments and intelligence levels of Cocker Spaniels and West Highland White Terriers to get a better idea of what your Cocker Westie might be like.

-Cocker Spaniels are good-natured, playful dogs from the spaniel group, often praised for their affection and loyalty to their families.
-They’re quite intelligent and are usually eager to learn, but they’re sensitive and do best with positive-reinforcement training methods.
-While they’re not overly stubborn, some Cockers can exhibit some independence that can overwhelm a first-time dog owner.
-They’re also relatively friendly towards new people, as long as they’re socialized early.
+Cocker Spaniels are good-natured, playful dogs from the Spaniel group and are praised for their affection and loyalty to their families.
+They’re quite intelligent and are usually eager to learn, but they’re sensitive and do best with positive reinforcement training methods.
+While they’re not overly stubborn, some Cockers exhibit independence that can overwhelm a first-time dog owner.
+They’re also relatively friendly to new people as long as they’re socialized early.

-West Highland White Terriers are bright and active dogs, known for their strong-willed and courageous personalities.
-Westies can go from easy-going to full-on bark mode, sticking true to their Terrier roots.
+West Highland White Terriers are bright and active dogs known for their strong-willed and courageous personalities.
+Westies can go from easy-going to full-on bark mode and stay true to their Terrier roots.
 These small dogs are almost too smart for their own good, which can lead them to trouble.
 Aside from their boss-like demeanors, Westies are highly affectionate and love attention.

-Cocker Westies seem to be an even mix of Cocker Spaniel and West Highland White Terriers, but temperaments can still vary drastically with hybrids.
-Though we can’t guarantee what your Cocker Westie’s temperament will be, it’s safe to say that these little dogs will be loyal and devoted to their families.
+Cocker Westies seem to be an even mix of Cocker Spaniel and West Highland White Terriers, but their temperaments can vary drastically.
+Though we can’t guarantee what your Cocker Westie’s temperament will be, it is safe to say that they will be loyal and devoted to their families.
 Since both breeds have a strong need for companionship, your Cocker Westie pup will most likely have the same need.

 Are These Dogs Good for Families? 🏡

-Yes.
 Despite their small size, the Cocker West Highland Terrier Mix is a hardy dog with lots of energy.
-Their small bodies can be fragile, so it’s crucial that children are taught to handle all pets responsibly.
-Cocker Westies are also great for families that enjoy outdoor activities since they often demand to be a part of the fun.
+Their small bodies can be fragile, so children must be taught to handle them responsibly.
+Cocker Westies are also great for families that enjoy outdoor activities since they demand to be a part of the fun.

 Does This Breed Get Along with Other Pets? 🐶 😽

-Yes and no. Cocker Westies can do well with other dogs and even cats with early socialization, as long as they’re introduced carefully.
-The problem is that Spaniel and Terrier type dogs tend to have high prey drives, so we don’t recommend them for houses with smaller animals.
-However, each dog is different and it could work if done correctly.
+Cocker Westies can do well with other dogs and cats with early socialization as long as they’re introduced carefully.
+The problem is that Spaniel and Terrier dogs have high prey drives, so we don’t recommend them for houses with smaller animals.
+However, each dog is different, and with enough socialization and training, they can get along with other pets.

 Things to Know When Owning a Cocker Westie